A World in Crisis:

 Unfolding your leadership potential

-Each summit-retreat takes place against the backdrop of some of the most beautiful corners of south west France and includes visits to the following places
+Each retreat takes place against the backdrop of some of the most beautiful corners of south west France and includes sightseeing, fine dining and excellent hospitality in the Béarn, Basque and Pyrénée region.

 • The Pic du Midi d’Ossau